-- IP Port Universally, SIP connections are supposed to use UDP port 5060 to negotiate calls between devices (and between servers and devices).
-Note that this is only the negotiation channel; actual audio data is passed on the RTP ports.
-Changing this port number will change which incoming ports are used to initiate connections and to which ports connection requests are sent.
-Obviously, the change must be made on both devices, and this change will essentially make your codec incompatible with industry-standard VoIP devices. - RTP Port This is one of two port numbers used for audio data transfer (the port number directly above this is used as well).
+- IP Port Each MultiRack instance uses a different UDP port for SIP negotiation.
+Instance #1 uses the well-known 5060 port.
+Instance #2 uses 5062, #3 uses 5063 etc. For non-registered incoming calls, it's important to know this port number, because it needs to be added to the calling unit's outbound IP address (e.g. 192.168.25.25:5064). - RTP Port This is one of two port numbers used for audio data transfer; the port number directly above this is used as well.
 Because this port number is negotiated at the beginning of a call (over the IP port), this port may be changed without breaking compatibility.
-Note that many SIP standard devices use port 5004 for this function.
-Due to the negotiation, it is not important that these numbers match on each end.
-Changing this port to 5004 can actually have an adverse effect, as 5004 is the default port for other services on Comrex codecs. - Public IP Override See the SIP Troubleshooting for more information on this option. - Use STUN Server See SIP Troubleshooting for more information on this option. - SIP Proxy Keepalive Only applies to Registered mode.
+Instance #1 on MultiRack uses UDP port 6014 and 6015 for SIP RTP.
+Instance #2 uses a port 10 steps higher of 6024 and 6025.
+Instance #3 uses 6034 and 6035, etc. Often, for incoming calls to work correctly behind routers and firewalls, these ports must be forwarded to MultiRack.
+See the section on SIP troubleshooting for more info. - Public IP Override See the SIP Troubleshooting section for more information on this option. - Use STUN Server See the SIP Troubleshooting section for more information on this option. - SIP Proxy Keepalive Only applies to Registered mode.
 This variable determines how often the codec "phones home" if registered with a SIP server.
-It's important for the codec to periodically "ping" the server, so the server can find the codec for incoming calls.
-It can be adjusted primarily to compensate for firewall routers that have shorter or longer binding timings, i.e., the router may have a tendency to "forget" that the codec is ready to accept incoming calls and block them.

-• SIP Domain - This only applies to Registered mode.
+It's important that the codec periodically "ping" the server, so the server can find the codec for incoming calls.
+It can be adjusted primarily to compensate for firewall routers that have shorter or longer binding timings, i.e., the router may have a tendency to "forget" that the codec is ready to accept incoming calls and block them. - SIP Domain This only applies to Registered mode.
 It's the name of the network controlled by the SIP server.
 This parameter must be passed by the codec to the server.
 Under most circumstances, this is the same as the server/proxy address, and if this field is not populated, that is the default.
 If, for some reason, the domain is different than the server/proxy address, then this field is used.